ultimate271/notes/book/Dragon/The Dragon and the King.md

 And at this, a great rallying cry was heard in that meeting place.

+## The dragon hears the rallying of the people
 The dragon, who was always acutely aware of the general doings of the townspeople, heard that cry from afar, and made his way there.
 The people were beginning to rally out, with torches and swords, rallying to confront the dragon, but as they came out, it was the dragon that confronted them.

+## The dragon addresses the people very sarcastically
 "To what do I owe this upbringing of arms?
 Do you plan to conquer the grains?
 Silly townspeople, you cannot conquer the grains with torches and swords, you conquer the grains with patience and diligent work.
 Return to your homes and continue to cultivate your fields."

+## The leader ignores the sarcasm and makes his case to the dragon
 And the leader of the townspeople replied.
 "Oh, great Dragon, ten years ago we summoned you to give us a now hope, a new light, and in that fear we revered you.
 But you have overstayed your welcome, be gone with you, so that we may